SCIENTISTS OPINION

 Christine Aschermann, MD (retired) member of the Kompetenzinitiative e.V., Leutkirch Mario Babilon, Dr. rer. nat., Professor, Baden-Wuerttemberg Cooperative State University Stuttgart

-Wolf Bergmann, Dr. med., Kompetenzinitiative zum Schutz von Mensch, Umwelt und Demokratie e.V., Freiburg
+Wolf Bergmann, Dr. med., Kompetenzinitiative zum Schutz von Mensch, Umwelt und Demokratie e.V., Freiburg, Germany.

 Rainer Frentzel-Beyme, MD, Professor emeritus, University of Bremen.